Example 2: An “inside” lampshade form

 Ruler Trick |

-Transferring the drawing from paper to wood was done as before except that I had to use my ruler trick again to draw the circle.
+before except that I had to use my ruler trick again to draw the circle.

 Before I cut the base out, I did one additional step that I